sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/FeaturesApi.md

 | **200** | Summary object with best match, number of spectral library matches, matched reference spectra and matched database compounds of this feature (aligned over runs). |  -  |

-## getStructureAnnotatedMsData
+## getStructureAnnotatedMsDataExperimental

-> AnnotatedMsMsData getStructureAnnotatedMsData(projectId, alignedFeatureId, formulaId, inchiKey)
+> AnnotatedMsMsData getStructureAnnotatedMsDataExperimental(projectId, alignedFeatureId, formulaId, inchiKey)

-Returns MS/MS Data (Merged MS/MS and list of measured MS/MS ) which are annotated with fragments and losses  for the given formula result identifier and structure candidate inChIKey.
+EXPERIMENTAL: This endpoint is experimental because it produces return values that are not yet stable.

 Returns MS/MS Data (Merged MS/MS and list of measured MS/MS ) which are annotated with fragments and losses  for the given formula result identifier and structure candidate inChIKey.
 These annotations are only available if a fragmentation tree and the structure candidate are available.